Social Media Best Practices

 Social Media in a Crisis Situation

-To ensure correct and unified messaging, social media managers are encouraged to share official, unaltered LSU Emergency Operations Center (EOC) messages with the exception of closures or specific department information.
-In the event of Internet connectivity issues, contact the EOC at 578-3231 for assistance in updating social media.
+To ensure correct and unified messaging, we encourage social media managers to share official, unaltered LSU Emergency Operations Center (EOC) messages with the exception of closures or specific department information.
+In the event of internet connectivity issues, contact the EOC at 578-3231 for assistance in updating social media.